madebylydia/DisCapTy/docs/source/introduction.rst

    # With multiple generators
    my_queue = CaptchaQueue([TextGenerator(), WheezyGenerator()])

-if you use multiple generators, this mean that one generator will be picked randomly when creating a ``CHALLENGE CLASS``.
+if you use multiple generators, this mean that one generator will be picked randomly when creating a `CHALLENGE CLASS`.

 .. warning::

-   This create inconsistency when generating ``CAPTCHA OBJECTS`` where you'll need to check in your code what kind of ``CAPTCHA OBJECT`` you receive, for example, you may send an image differently from a string.
+   This may create inconsistency when generating `CAPTCHA OBJECTS` where you'll need to check in your code what kind of `CAPTCHA OBJECT` you receive, for example, you may send an image differently from a string.

 After then, you can create a challenge by calling ``.create_challenge``: